ThePlexus/ntopng-docker/README.md

 # Plexus's Small office/Home office ntopng
-## totally FOSS, no license
+## All FOSS, some trousers

 nProbe license not needed.
 A router that can export Netflow pakcets is needed (OpenWRT, pfSense, Linux on a Nuk, Ubiquity etc)

 ### ntopng & DPI monitoring an OpenWRT / pfSense / DD-WRT network in a FOSS way

 So a friend wanted something to monitor their home network, and I remembered ntop from back in the day before my world got big.
 My friend just wanted to know who was talking to who on their network and didnt really need all the bells and whistles.
 So they, like many of you loveable lot, came to me for advice.
-Now normally id be saying, "hey go check out [Security Onion](httpo:::)," but that is way to over the top for their use case and threat model.
+Now normally id be saying, "hey go check out [Security Onion](https://securityonionsolutions.com/software/)," but that is way to over the top for their use case and threat model.
 I assume it is for you too, if you are reading this.

 So i figured - why not use softflowd to export from their OpenWRT router to ntop?